-    Greg: I am ready for bed at, like, 8:30.
-And it seems to be getting earlier.
+Greg: I’m ready for bed at 8:30 and it seems to be getting earlier.

-Jim: Jean – you and Jean are the same.
-Man, I lay down in bed, it’s not time for talk (laughter).
+Jim: Jean… You and Jean are the same and I lay down in bed, it’s not time for talk. (laughs)

-Greg: This is a bed.
-It’s time for sleep.
+Jim: This is a bed, it’s time for sleep.

-Erin: But I what I found is I am a night person.
-And so, I could stay up a whole lot later, but because Greg goes to bed early and I want that connection, I go to bed early now.
-So, it’s…
+Erin: But uh, what I have found, is I am a night person and so I could stay up a whole lot later.
+But because Greg goes to bed early and I want that connection, I go to bed early now.
+So-

 Jim: Oh, that’s nice.